brandonbunt/brandonbunt.github.io/index.md

 ### Pandemic Philosophy / Founder
 Summer 2020

 Founder of a discussion group that met during the summer that turned to philosophy as a guide during the crisis.
-Over ten sessions of two hours or longer were hosted on zoom to a varying group of 10-30 people with almost 50 total members. @pandemic.philosophy on IG for future news.
+Over ten sessions of two hours or longer were hosted on zoom to a varying group of 10-30 people from Brazil, UK, US, and Japan with almost 50 total members. @pandemic.philosophy on IG for future news.

 ### RiFSK - Refugees in Flight Shelter Kit Project / Team Lead
 Fall 2018